 They fit really well into our ears when we tested them, they didn’t fall out once.

 These earplugs are also completely waterproof so you don’t need to worry about sweat or drenching them in a pool.

 When we tested this pair, it was the best performer when it came to hearing audio with the least amount of distortion, giving great protection without compromising sound quality.
 These are great for listening to music, such as concerts or live performances as well as any sort of sound that you’d like to listen to, just not as loudly.

 - Made for comfort and long wear times

 - Designed to feel comfortable but not fall out unless pulled

 - Fits all ear shapes

 Silicone earplugs are generally considered to be more comfortable than foam ones when it comes to frequency filtering.
 There are many people who prefer silicone earplugs to foam as they are far more comfortable, especially over longer periods of time.
-This pair is fit for construction work, motorcycling, and other loud activities/environments where you don’t want to hear the noises around you.
+This pair could work well for construction work, motorcycling, and other loud activities/environments where you don’t want to hear the noises around you.